biocore/qiime-workshops/ISME15/commands.md

 `split_libraries.py -m study_103_mapping_file.txt -f study_103.fna -q study_103.qual -o split_libraries/`

 Note that this was already performed for the workshop.
-[Here](ftp://thebeast.colorado.edu/pub/QIIME-workshop/isme15.tgz) are the necessary files for the next steps.
+You can download the necessary files for the next steps from ftp://thebeast.colorado.edu/pub/QIIME-workshop/isme15.tgz

 ## Picking OTU against a reference.